 Blood in germinal matrix Evidence of blood in the germinal matrix or "germinal layer/matrix hemorrhage", "subependymal hemorrhage", "grade I intraventricular hemorrhage (IVH) (according to Papile)".
 This is usually seen in the first 7 days of life.
-It is recorded as "present", "suspected", "none", or "unknown" irrespective of the presence of other lesions.
+Record as "present", "suspected", "none", or "unknown" irrespective of the presence of other lesions.
 Blood in ventricles Evidence of blood in the ventricles or in the lining of the ventricles, also known as "intraventricular blood", "intraventricular hemorrhage", "grade II intraventricular hemorrhage (IVH) (according to Papile)".
 This is usually seen in the first 7 days of life.
-It is recorded as "present", "suspected", "none", or "unknown" irrespective of the presence of other lesions.
+Record as "present", "suspected", "none", or "unknown" irrespective of the presence of other lesions.
 Intraparenchymal lesions Evidence of focal intraparenchymal lesions (echodense or echolucent) in the white or grey matter (with or without intraventricular hemorrhage) also known as "parenchymal lesion", "parenchymal echodensity or echolucency", "focal infarction", "venous infarction", "intraparenchymal hemorrhage", "grade IV IVH (according to Papile)".
 Remember to indicate whether there is blood in the ventricles or ventricular enlargement if you document a focal lesion.
 This is usually seen in the first 14 days.
-A single "porencephalic cyst", or "cystic change" within a focal lesion also falls in this category - this should be distinguished from "cystic leukomalacia" which is more extensive, occurs later in age, is usually bilateral, and usually consists of multiple cysts.
-Ventricular enlargement Ventricular enlargement is collected at two time points: within 1st week of life and after 1st week of life.
-The infant's date of birth must be available for the ventricular enlargement fields to open.
-The computer will calculate dates and display them on the screen if Birth Date and Admission Date are entered on Admission Screen.
-Complete both time frames using the definitions described below.
-Before entering these measures, please note: a.
+A single "porencephalic cyst", or "cystic change" within a focal lesion also falls in this category - this should be distinguished from "cystic leukomalacia" which is more extensive, occurs later in age, is usually bilateral, and usually consists of multiple cysts.Record as "present", "suspected", "none", or "unknown" irrespective of the presence of other lesions.
+Periventricular leukomalacia Evidence of diffuse brain lesions (usually echodense) in the white matter consistent with periventricular leukomalacia (PVL) or "white matter injury".
+To be "present", these may be confirmed by noticing development of multiple cysts on MRI or ultrasound ("cystic periventricular leukomalacia").
+Record as "present", "suspected", "none", or "unknown" irrespective of the presence of other lesions.
+Ventricular enlargement Before entering these measures, please note: a.
 If you have more than one of these measures reported, please enter as many as you can.
 If the measurement was recorded on imaging reports from the specified time period, select the tick box and enter the highest value recorded.
 Measurements do not have to come from the same report.
 If the measurement was not done, leave the tick box unchecked. b.
 Please note that the highest measures are most likely before any procedures such as shunt placement, or ventricular drainage procedure is carried out. c.
 If ventricular enlargement/dilatation is reported but none of the measurement types are incorporated in report, please select Yes for Ventricular dilatation and make appropriate selection in "Descriptor" section. d.
-If there are measurements provided and there is no mention of ventricular dilation/enlargement, please enter the highest measurements and select a descriptor as defined in #8 below. e.
+If there are measurements provided and there is no mention of ventricular dilation/enlargement, please enter the highest measurements and select a descriptor as defined in #5 below. e.
 All measurements are reported between 0.1 and 99.9 to one decimal place.
 Ventricular size, Anterior horn width and Ventricular index are entered in millimeters.
-If the imaging report details are in centimeters, convert to millimeters. f.
+If the imaging report details are in centimeters, convert to millimeters.

+- f.
 Take care to ensure numbers less than 10.0 are entered correctly.
 Data accuracy will be improved if you enter numbers less than 10.0 with a leading zero.
-E.g. entering "087" will equal 8.7 but if you enter just "87" or "8.7" it will be accepted as "87.0". g.
+E.g. entering "087" will equal 8.7 but if you enter just "87" or "8.7" it will be accepted as "87.0". - g.
 If a measurement is recorded but the report does not state which side, please do not enter.
-Description: 1.
-Imaging Available - includes ultrasounds, MRI or CT scanning a.
-Yes = brain imaging was done during this time period